bookofproofs/bookofproofs.github.io/_sources/history/17th-century/goldbach.md

 * We mentioned that Goldbach gave up his attempts to understand infinite series in 1712.
 * Goldbach published Specimen methodi ad summas serierum Ⓣ(Examples of methods of summing series)  in Acta eruditorum  in 1720.
 * Goldbach was recording secretary for the opening ceremony of the Academy which was held on 27 December 1725, and continued to act in this role until January 1728.
-* To understand how Goldbach's life progressed in Russia we need to look briefly at the political events which were taking place there.
 * Goldbach was appointed to the position and he moved to Moscow when Peter moved the court there in January 1728.
 * Euler had arrived in St Petersburg on 17 May 1727 and after Goldbach moved to Moscow he began a correspondence with Euler in 1729.
 * Goldbach was no longer required as a tutor, but he continued to serve Anna.